 Lloyd Moore was born in London and started composing at the age of 11 after encountering the music of Debussy and Stravinsky at school.
-He studied composition at Trinity College of Music and at Kings College London where his teachers included Simon Bainbridge and George Benjamin.
+He studied composition at Trinity College of Music, where he was awarded the Chappell Prize for Composition and the Ricordi Prize for Conducting, and at King's College London where he obtained his Masters degree with Distinction.
+His teachers have included Simon Bainbridge and George Benjamin.

-His earliest recognised work is Divine Radiance for large ensemble, originally written in 1989 but substantially recomposed during 1996-7.
+His earliest recognised work is Divine Radiance for large ensemble, originally composed in 1989 but substantially rewritten during 1996-7.
 This revised version was premiered by the London Sinfonietta at London’s Queen Elizabeth Hall in 1999, garnering much critical praise.

 Lloyd’s musical interests and influences are wide and varied: the music of the early 20th-century remains an important source of inspiration, though he cites later figures such as Messiaen, Ligeti and Maxwell Davies as important too.
-He has a particular interest in the music of Benjamin Britten and is on the Editorial Staff of the Britten-Pears Library in Aldeburgh.
+He lives and works in London.